 Confirmation samples from excavations will be collected using a grid system.
 Fieldscreening results from the on-site laboratory for POL and PCBs will indicate when cleanup goals have potentially been achieved in a portion or all of an excavation.
 Confirmation samples will be collected from the floor and sidewalls of the contaminated areas.
-Confirmation samples will not be collected from the excavation floor if water has submerged that portion of the floor.
 The total number of samples collected will be based on the final area excavated, which will be determined in the field.